apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies an optional variable.
-Only one of the following may be specified.
+<p>Variable references $(VAR_NAME) are expanded
-Variable references, denoted by $(VAR_NAME), are expanded using previously defined environment variables in the container and any service environment variables.
-If a variable cannot be resolved, the reference in the input string remains unchanged.</p>
-<p>Double $$ are reduced to a single $, enabling the escaping of the $(VAR_NAME) syntax.
+using the previously defined environment variables in the container and any service environment variables.
+If a variable cannot be resolved, the reference in the input string will be unchanged.
+Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e.
-For instance, &ldquo;$$(VAR_NAME)&rdquo; will produce the string literal &ldquo;$(VAR_NAME)&rdquo;.
+&ldquo;$$(VAR_NAME)&rdquo; will produce the string literal &ldquo;$(VAR_NAME)&rdquo;.
-Escaped references will never be expanded, irrespective of the variable&rsquo;s existence.
+Escaped references will never be expanded, regardless of whether the variable exists or not.
-The default value is &ldquo;&rdquo;.</p>
+Defaults to &ldquo;&rdquo;.</p>
 </td>
 </tr>
 <tr>